Quick Answer (Featured Snippet):

 – Connect Portfolios with AdaptiveWork (or operational tool)

-– Execution data flows back to portfolio
+– Execution data flows back to the portfolio

 – Dashboard showing both “what to do” (SPM) and “how to do it” (PPM)